NBA Rumors: Toronto Raptors Reveal Plan And Expectations In 2019-20 Season

 “I think guys are going to step up, I think guys are up for the challenge,” Ujiri said.

-When they lost Kawhi Leonard in the 2019 NBA free agency, most people believe that the Raptors would undergo a rebuilding process and trade some of their veterans before the 2020 February NBA trade deadline.
-However, according to a previous The Inquisitr article, the Raptors are currently not entertaining any offers for Kyle Lowry, Marc Gasol, and Serge Ibaka.
+When they lost Kawhi Leonard in the 2019 NBA free agency, most people believed that the Raptors would undergo a rebuilding process and trade some of their veterans before the 2020 February NBA trade deadline.
+However, according to a previous The Inquisitr article, the Raptors are currently not entertaining any offers for Kyle Lowry, Marc Gasol, or Serge Ibaka.